nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 The original draft of this article had the desperate tone of an alcoholic pouring his liquor down the kitchen drain.
 I was losing sleep over internet drama.
 I couldn't fully check out.
 A few years later, things are a lot better.

-I sometimes forget what the unfiltered internet looks like.
-A thin article wrapped in ads, topped with five layers of modals, and a video auto-playing in the corner.
-An inbox that's 90 percent noise.
-Two fifteen second ads before each YouTube video, and another one in the middle.
-Recommended content in every crevice of the user interface.
-This was technology for most of my life.

-Above all, my phone and my laptop got boring.
-There's just nothing left to look at.
-I still have the reflex to pull out my phone when I am bored or nervous, but there's nothing to find there.

 It's all quieter.

 Did all this effort unlock superhuman productivity?
 No, but it helped.
 I spend less time on the computer.
+I pull out my phone less.
 I don't get sidetracked as much.
-I am blissfully unaware of the latest internet drama.
+I am blissfully unaware of the latest internet drama, and certainly not embroiled in any of it.
 I have more time to read, garden, and ride my bicycle.

+I don't read as much as I would like to.
+I still seek cheap entertainment at the end of a long day.
+I still reach for my phone to escape from an awkward situation.

+It's an iterative and incremental process.
+I slowly get better at it, and I update this post every few months to remember how much progress I have made.

-The computer is a tool again, and it's going back in its box.
+The computer is a tool again, and now it's going back in its box.

 ![](/images/illustrations/gtmktz0vzjl51.jpg)